yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Tasks to complete:

-1. In the solution, look for all TODO Exercise 10 - Task 3 instructions and follow the steps.
+1. In the solution, look for all TODO Exercise 10 - Task 3 instructions and follow the steps

-2. Compile the solution to ensure no issues.
+2. Compile the solution to ensure no issues

 #### Exit criteria:

--  Compile the application and ensure no errors before the next step.
+-  Compile the application and ensure no errors before the next step

 ### Task 4: Running the Web App and signing in